biniyambetey/biniyambetey/README.md

 - 👋 Hi, I’m @biniyambetey
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning java 8
+- 🌱 I’m currently learning React and javaScript
 - 💞️ I’m looking to collaborate on web project
 - 📫 How to reach me on telegram @benaaok